razisamuely/MoonActive/README.md

 exploratory data analysis, which can be found in profiling_report.html, and only StandardScaler was used for fast preprocessing.

-In the following section of this `README.md` file, a detailed list of additional steps that must be taken in future research will be provided.
+At the end of this `README.md` file, i'll detail list of additional steps that must be taken in future research will be provided.